 - how are they dyed (with toxic chemicals or organic dyes)?

 - are they well made or will they fall apart quickly?

 - what happens to your clothes at the end of their life?
 Do they end in landfill or are they sent overseas to developing countries where they become their problem?

 We advocate for alternative ways to clothe yourself:

 - make your own and repair your clothes

 - upcycle clothes

 - attend a clothes swap.

 Why not take up a Buy Nothing New challenge – grab a friend and buy no new clothes for one week, one month, one year.
 SEE-Change’s Executive Officer, Edwina Robinson committed in 2017 to one year of buying no new clothes.
-Follow her journey on Facebook.
+You can read about her journey here.

-During 2017 we are holding a number of events that focus on being more mindful about our clothing.
+During 2018 we will hold events that focus on being more mindful about our clothing.